- Front end

 Hotel Sites (Bookassist)

-I write fiction, and have been publishing short stories online at Distorte.com for more than eight years.
+I write fiction, and have been publishing short stories online at Distorte.com for more than nine years.
 You can find a selection of stories at that website below.

 In 2013 I was published in The South Circular, a quarterly e-journal of short stories produced in Dublin.
 In January of 2011, 2012 and 2013 I participated in Januariad, during which I outputted one short story for every weekday of that month.
 The stories have been archived here.
 In 2011 I published two short stories in defunct Dublin culture magazine The Social.

-I also run a publishing concern with bookmaker and illustrator Helene Pertl called HP & Gleeson.
+I also have a project space with bookmaker and illustrator Helene Pertl called Sloe Works.
 Hand-screenprinted childrens' books containing my stories are available for sale at that location, most recently A Giraffe at the Door.

 - A Sequence of Events It’s difficult to fully impress on people how precarious the machine is.
 Even though the whole delight of watching it go is its precariousness.
 Its absurd overcomplexity.
 It’s supposed to rattle, it’s suppose to shake.
 But people imagine that my appearance in a professional capacity brings me some control over the thing.
 This misunderstanding persists even after spending a week watching me fight with the parts.
 It’s barely controlled; that’s how it looks and that’s how it is.